TartuNLP/translation-worker/README.md

   the [HuggingFace](https://huggingface.co/models?other=modularNMT&pipeline_tag=translation&sort=downloads) and place inside the `models/` directory
 - Check the configuration files and change any defaults as needed.
-Make sure that the paths in `config/config.yaml` points to the model filse you just downloaded.
+Make sure that the paths in `config/config.yaml` points to the model files you just downloaded.
 - Specify RabbitMQ connection parameters with environment variables or in a `config/.env` file as illustrated in the `config/sample.env`.